agnescameron/blog/_posts/2024-12-12-satellite.md

 ## seeing more with band comparisons

 Multispectral satellite imaging techniques use differences between light reflected in different bands to reveal information about a scene.
-Consider the following example, a satellite image of lakes around the American town of Sandersville, Georgia, surrounded by a series of chalky white areas.
+Consider the following example, a satellite image of lakes around the American town of Sandersville, Georgia, surrounded by a series of white patches.

 This first image is a typical 'true colour' satellite image, like you'd see on Google Earth.
 This image has been composed by taking the R, G and B bands separately, and displaying the R band with the red pixels of your computer screen, the G band with the green pixels, and the B band with the blue pixels.